Announcing the Summer 2015 Teacher Lab:

 A course on the discovery and use of free resources appropriate for students; specifically resources which address the range & rigor of the Common Core State Standards (CCSS).

-Any 4-12th grade teacher who expects to teach at least one class during the 2015-16 school year is eligible to apply.
-The Library will accept a final class of 18 teachers from all qualified applicants.
+Any 4-12th grade educator who expects to teach at least one class during the 2015-16 school year is eligible to apply.
+The Library will accept a final class of 18 educators from all qualified applicants.

 August 10-21, 2015